-The number of outside positions held by the Chairman as well as the other non-executive board members should be considered by the board in order to determine whether they will be able to perform their duties.
+The number of outside positions held by the Chairman as well as the other non-executive board members should be considered by the board to determine whether they will be able to perform their duties.
 The relative size and complexity of the companies involved should also be taken into consideration.

-A non-executive director may continue to serve in an independent capacity for longer than nine years, subject to an annual assessment, following the nine years regarding the particular director's objectivity.
+A non-executive director may continue to serve in an independent capacity for longer than nine years, subject to an annual assessment after the director has served nine years, regarding the director's objectivity and independence.